Expungement Frequently Asked Questions

 - any conviction that cannot be expunged under MCL 780.621c.

-How to get a record expunged?
+How do I get a record expunged?

 In Michigan, expungement is also referred to as “setting aside a conviction” or “expungement of a criminal record.”
 The process for expungement in Michigan involves several steps, which are as follows: